- Leadership Initiatives

 To tap into this resource, The Dayton Foundation launched the Del Mar Encore Fellows Initiative, thanks to a $1 million gift from the Del Mar Healthcare DMH-Fund of The Dayton Foundation.
 This three-year pilot program is focused on engaging older adults (ages 55 and up) in both leadership, Fellow roles and as volunteers to tackle community projects addressing social issues, such as poverty, health, education or human services.

-How the Del Mar Encore Fellows Initiative Will Work:
+How the Del Mar Encore Fellows Initiative Works:

-The Dayton Foundation has selected four nonprofit organizations to host a Del Mar Encore Fellow.
+The Dayton Foundation has selected three nonprofit organizations to host a Del Mar Encore Fellow.
 The Fellows will be charged with advancing the organizations’ selected mission-focused initiatives.
-The Dayton Foundation will recruit and hire Fellows as contract employees.
-Additionally, the Foundation will ensure that each organization is matched with an individual who has the required skills.
+The Fellows are:

 Host Organizations and Projects:

-The four organizations selected to participate in this three-year pilot are:
+The organizations selected to participate in this three-year pilot are:

 Brunner Literacy Center: Through the organization’s Adult Literacy: The Invisible Struggle Initiative, a Del Mar Encore Fellow will help define, measure and collaboratively mitigate the problem of adult illiteracy in the Dayton area.